rahadip/Design-Presentation-to-Quotation-Coverter/README.md

 - 📋 **Quotation generator** – maintain synchronized table rows with automatic subtotal, tax, and grand-total calculations.
 - 🔄 **Two synchronized views** – toggle between a presentation grid and a structured quotation ready for procurement teams.
 - 📄 **PDF export** – download presentation and quotation snapshots for client handoff.
+- 📥 **PDF item extraction** – upload an existing presentation PDF to auto-populate items with detected names, sizes, colours, and images.
 - 💡 **Fully client-side** – no server dependencies; open the `index.html` file in any modern browser.

 ## Getting Started